-The ill wind part 1
+The ill wind

-A three part mini-series on the visit of the Beast from the East this winter
+The visit of the Beast from the East this winter

 ‘Tis an ill wind that blows nobody any good’ goes the well known saying.
 This is, of course, totally true.
 Metaphorically speaking, you are indeed unfortunate if there are no positives in a set of initially negative circumstances.